nkhi/adorn-your-acorn/README.md

-# 🐿️🐿️🐿️ UofT Transcipt Beautifer
+# UofT Transcipt Beautifer
-Generate a beautiful version version of your UofT Unofficial Transcript
+Generate a beautiful version version of your Unofficial UofT Transcript.

 <div class="bookmarklet-button">
     <a>🐿️🐿️🐿️</a> (Drag this to your bookmark bar)